prateek3255/blog/src/blog/when-should-you-memoize-in-react.md

 3. {% slugifiedLink "When should you actually memoize" %}

 {% headingWithLink "Why premature optimization is bad" %}

+You might have heard this famous quote by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), that "Premature optimization is the root of all evil."
+Well, the quote might be old, but it still holds its value for software engineers like us trying to eagerly optimize without analyzing its benefits.
+So let's understand why it is bad to prematurely memoize in React -

 {% headingWithLink "useCallback", "h3" %}

 Let's start with an example.
 What do you think about, handleChange in the below code snippet?